awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 The following procedure describes how to use targets and rate controls when creating an association\.
 For more information about these features, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 **Warning**
-An AWS Identity and Access Management \(IAM\) user, group, or role with permission to create an association that targets a resource group of Amazon EC2 instances automatically has root\-level control of all instances in the group\.
+An AWS Identity and Access Management \(IAM\) user, group, or role with permission to create an association that targets a resource group of Amazon Elastic Compute Cloud \(Amazon EC2\) instances automatically has root\-level control of all instances in the group\.
 Only trusted administrators should be permitted to create associations\.

 ## Create an association \(console\)<a name="sysman-state-assoc-console"></a>